 CBS News took things even farther.
 They actually ran an entire article talking about how horrifying the cost would be if North Korea and South Korea were to reunify someday…

-Analysts say trillion dollars under the best of circumstances and take several decades.
-The final price tag would also depend largely on what the catalyst for reunification is.could cost a
+Analysts say unifying North and South Korea could cost a trillion dollars under the best of circumstances and take several decades.
+The final price tag would also depend largely on what the catalyst for reunification is.

 Some analyses put the cost of reunification at far more — closer to $3 trillion.
 Experts argue that much of the cost surrounding any scenario for Korean unification would depend on whether the countries decided to converge gradually or if a chaotic event occurs.
 If the reform were carefully planned and followed by a peaceful union, it would be far less expensive than if North Korea’s economy collapsed or a war broke out, requiring massive reconstruction costs.